segrid/sgr/README.md

 ## Getting started

-You can chose to either launch a pre-configured machine from AWS marketplace, and install manually on a pre-launched ubuntu instance.
+You can chose to either launch a pre-configured machine from AWS marketplace, OR install manually on a pre-launched ubuntu instance.

 > While launching instance, you MUST chose an IAM profile which allows to launch/ terminate/ start/ stop/ describe instances.
 This is required as SeGrid router process will manage these instances automatically at runtime.